kna2121/ClearClaim-COMS4152/README.md

 On the homepage, upload any of the 3 provided sample pdf files which can be found under `spec/fixtures/`.
 Then Analyze Document > Generate Appeal.
 You can then download the appeal letter as a .docx and customize it further.

+### Note: If you upload any invalid document without valid information (like the course syllabus that we show in the demo day), the clearcliam will prompt you to upload another document.

 ### Targeted Denial Logic Tests

 - Service and repository behaviour for denial lookups lives under `spec/services`.
 Run just those specs with: